Rhinoplasty San Diego

 Dr. Gregory Park has extensive training and experience in both Otolaryngology-Head & Neck Surgery, as well as Plastic Surgery which, enables him to address both the functional and the cosmetic issues of your Rhinoplasty Surgery.

 To view Before & After Rhinoplasty photos, click photos above.
+Individual results may vary.

 Clear communication is key for a successful cosmetic rhinoplasty.
 Be prepared to express why you are interested in a rhinoplasty and what you would like surgery to achieve.
 Disclosure of your health history is important, especially a history of previous nose surgery, medications, medical issues, recreational drug use, and tobacco use.